deco3500-2017/Genius/README.md

 For the logistics part, Lu will undertake these jobs.
 She will be responsible for manage a team meeting, to group up which time is comfort for everyone for a team meeting and in charge of book a room for meeting.
 However, we thought it is not necessary to provide transport because most of the activities will be held in the campus and we will only use out own computer or faculty’s computer to complete our work.

-To fill the key rolls, we decide to let Reginald to do the back end role, Bhawna will in charge of front end, XiaoXin and Ariel will in responsible for thinking content part and Lu will design the product interface.
+To fill the key rolls, we decide to let Reginald to do the backend role, Bhawna will in charge of front end, XiaoXin and Ariel will in responsible for thinking content part and Lu will design the product interface.
 When every huge decision need to be made, we will use vote to decide which decision we will choose and on one can argue the final result, we think this is the fairest method to make decision.

-### Poor Performance And Conflict Resolution
+### Poor Performance and Conflict Resolution
 Whenever poor performance happens in the team, we will have a group meeting and review what is happening in our team, then we will decide how to improve and what should we do for a better team work.
 Nevertheless, to avoid these kinds of situation happen, we will encourage teammates to work and communicate with each other consistency, when teammate is in trouble for completing the work, we will give a hand to him/her and help her to pass through the plight.
 We believed that we will pass through every plight if we have good communication and attitude, we strictly prohibit to blame others no matter they did bad or not good enough to achieve the requirement.
 Bhawna will come out if there is conflict exist in our team, because she has the most experience in the society and she will know how to resolve the clash.

 ## Communication